MozillaSocial/pr-template/README.md

 - Code should conform to linting/style expectations.
 - All functions/methods should have comment blocks in the standard documentation format for the language (generally docblock).
 - Ideally, all code should be checked in alongside tests that validate its correctness.
 These should include unit tests, at a minimum.
-Larger features should include integration tests (possibly in parallel PRs, depending on feature size).
+    - Test guidelines, including when to introduce larger component or cross-component tests will be forthcoming.
 - Use semantic commit messages.
+Commit messages should be short, imperative descriptions of _what_ is done in the commit:

+  > Unhelpful: "fix bug"

+  > Helpful: "prevent OOB error when key is +infinity"

 ### PR Format